Updated on November 7, 2023 by Julie McCool

-If you take the sidewalk route you can make a stop at the Walker Nature Center, Reston’s center for environmental education.
+If you take the sidewalk route you can stop at the Walker Nature Center, Reston's center for environmental education.
 The sidewalk dips into the woods a couple of times on the return, adding a little more hill work.
 When you reach Twin Branches Road again, turn left for the return to your car.

 Reston's Walker Nature Center

 Reston's Walker Nature Center offers a nice break spot for our loop hike.
 Inside you'll find a library and reading area, a few nature displays, and cozy spots for watching birds.
 Around the back are clean restrooms and water fountains, plus a picnic area.

 The Walker Nature Center occupies 1300 acres of open space.
 The center operates classes, summer camps, and special events throughout the year.
 Ask for a trail map to explore the woodland trails around the center.

 Adjust the Glade Stream Hike